expjel/expjel/README.md

 🌟 I value *communication, learning, and simplicity.*

-🌱 I have a passion for UI/UX design and I am excited to grow as a front-end developer in the industry doing good work with good people and contribute to making the digital world a more accessible place.
+🌱 I have a passion for UI/UX design and I am excited to grow as a front-end developer.
+My goal in the industry is to do good work with good people and contribute to making the digital world a more accessible place.

 👀 Some other interests I have include Operating Systems, Machine Learning, processor design, and computer security.
 Here on my Github you can find some related projects.